Grupo Ruptura: Geraldo de Barros (1923-1998)

 Born in São Paulo, Geraldo de Barros played a crucial role in the formation of multiple artistic movements and groups within his lifetime.
-Barros began informal artistic studies of drawing and painting in Clovis Graciano's studio in 1945 before formally attending Photo Cine Clube Bandeirante in 1948.
+Barros began informal artistic studies of drawing and painting in Clovis Graciano's studio in 1945 before formally attending Foto Cine Clube Bandeirante in 1948.
 His artistic journey began behind the lens in sports photography.
 It was with these photos where he began to experiment stylistically with layering, cutting, drilling, and painting over the photos.
 Although he is widely known for his participation and foundation in Grupo Ruptura, his legacy continues more through his founding of Cooperativa Unilabor and Hobjeto Moveis- where he produced furniture and logo-designs This could perhaps be seen as a more capitalistic project.
 However, his products were innovative, multi functional, and were accessible to the public.
 All while adhering to roots in constructive theory and characteristics.

 Geraldo de Barros exhibition held at the Tierney Gardarin Gallary, which can be seen HERE.